mgibbs189/custom-field-suite/readme.txt

 2. Browse to `Field Groups` menu to configure.

 == Screenshots ==
-1. A custom field group, with loop nesting.
+1. A custom field group with field nesting (loop field)
+2. Clicking on a field name expands the box to show options
+3. Placement Rules determine where field groups appear
+4. The Tools area for migrating field groups

 == Changelog ==